What is Wrong with Continual Learning in Medical Image Segmentation?: Related work

 \subsection{Continual learning in medical imaging}

 Several works have explored the applicability of continual learning methods to medical imaging, mostly adapting existing regularization and pseudo-rehearsal strategies to the task at hand.
-In medical image segmentation, the research is mostly focused on brain MR images.
+In medical image segmentation, the research is mostly focused on brain MRIs.

-Lenga et al. evaluate both \textit{EWC} and \textit{LwF} for the problem of Chest X-ray lesion classification \cite{lenga2020continual}. \emph{EWC} has also been evaluated for glioma \cite{van2019towards} and white matter lesion \cite{baweja2018towards} segmentation.
-As often the case with using this approach, depending on the hyperparameter choice the level of catastrophic forgetting is decreased but learning new domains becomes more difficult. {\"{O}}zg{\"{u}}n et al. also adapt the \textit{MAS} regularization method to brain segmentation \cite{Ozgun2020}.
+Lenga et al. \cite{lenga2020continual} evaluate both \textit{EWC} and \textit{LwF} for the problem of Chest X-Ray lesion classification. \emph{EWC} has also been evaluated for glioma \cite{van2019towards} and white matter lesion \cite{baweja2018towards} segmentation.
+As is often the case with using this approach, the level of catastrophic forgetting is decreased but learning new domains becomes more difficult. \"{O}zg\"{u}n et al. \cite{ozgun2020importance} also adapt the \textit{MAS} regularization method to brain segmentation.
 The authors slightly modify how the importance is calculated and normalized, which causes a small improvement over the regular \textit{MAS} implementation.

-Ozdemir et al. look at how best to select previous examples to prevent catastrophic forgetting using a rehearsal method for the task of segmenting humerus and scapula bones on MR images \cite{Ozdemir2018}.
-A rehearsal method with a dynamic memory is also evaluated for the problem of chest CT classification \cite{new_miccai}.
+Ozdemir et al. \cite{ozdemir2018learn} look at how best to select previous examples to prevent catastrophic forgetting using a rehearsal method for the task of segmenting humerus and scapula bones on MR images.
+A rehearsal method with dynamic memory is also evaluated for the problem of chest CT classification \cite{hofmanninger2020dynamic}.
+Venkataramani et al. \cite{venkataramani2019towards} explore continual lung segmentation on X-Ray images using a memory component that stores data samples for each target domain.

-Karani et al. mitigate the performance loss in brain MR image segmentation obtained with different scanners or scanning protocols \cite{Karani2018}.
-Inspired by Rebuffi et al. \cite{rebuffi2017learning}, the method consists of learning a U-Net with shared convolutional layers but domain-specific batch normalization layers, and performs slightly better than training a separate network for each domain.
+Karani et al. \cite{karani2018lifelong} mitigate the performance loss in brain MR image segmentation obtained with different scanners or scanning protocols.
+The method consists of learning a U-Net with shared convolutional layers but domain-specific batch normalization layers; and performs slightly better than training a separate network for each domain.
 However, it requires data from several domains to be available at once.